ghoneycutt/puppet-module-pam/README.md

 package_name
 ------------
-Array of packages providing the pam functionality.
+String or Array of packages providing the pam functionality.
 If undef, parameter is set based on the OS version.

 - *Default*: undef, default is set based on OS version